mohd-raza/Improving-Chronic-Kidney-Disease-Prediction-using-ANN-with-Normalization/README.md

 Our research work titled **Improving Chronic Kidney Disease Prediction using ANN with Normalization** has been presented at the ***4th International Conference on Data Science and Applications, 2023*** and accepted for publication in the ***Springer Book Series, “Lecture Notes in Networks and Systems 2024.***

 ## Authors
-Neel Kothari, Mohammed Raza Syed, Praniket Walavalkar, Pratik Kanani & Nilesh Patil
+Neel Kothari, Mohammed Raza Syed, Praniket Walavalkar, Dr. Pratik Kanani & Dr. Nilesh Patil